espressif/esp-idf/docs/en/api-reference/peripherals/rmt.rst

 Customize RMT Encoder for NEC Protocol
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this section, we demonstrates how to write an NEC encoder.
+This section demonstrates how to write an NEC encoder.
 The NEC IR protocol uses pulse distance encoding of the message bits.
 Each pulse burst is ``562.5 µs`` in length, logical bits are transmitted as follows.
 It is worth mentioning that the least significant bit of each byte is sent first.

 - Logical ``0``: a ``562.5 µs`` pulse burst followed by a ``562.5 µs`` space, with a total transmit time of ``1.125 ms``
 - Logical ``1``: a ``562.5 µs`` pulse burst followed by a ``1.6875 ms`` space, with a total transmit time of ``2.25 ms``